OSIPI/osipi.github.io/pages/pages-root-folder/about.md

 **When was OSIPI founded?**
 ---------------------------

-OSIPI is an initiative of the [ISMRM Perfusion Study Group](https://www.ismrm.org/study-groups/perfusion-mr/) and endorsed by the parent society [ISMRM](https://www.ismrm.org/).
+OSIPI is an initiative of the [ISMRM Perfusion Study Group](https://www.ismrm.org/study-groups/perfusion-mr/) and sponsored by the parent society [ISMRM](https://www.ismrm.org/).
 The project was founded in the fall of 2018 by trainee representative [Laura Bell](https://www.linkedin.com/in/lauracbell/) and secretary [Steven Sourbron](https://www.linkedin.com/in/steven-sourbron-93775752/?originalSubdomain=uk/).

 An initial call-to-action survey of the study group membership revealed a strong demand for an initiative around perfusion software.
 Over 100 members returned a questionnaire with detailed information on data, software and other possible contributions.

 A founding board organised [launch events](/news/) during and after the ISMRM 2019 and drafted more detailed plans including this project website and logo, communication channels, governance structure and mission statement.

-The plans were endorsed by the ISMRM study group and the ISMRM executive committee in november 2019 and the operational phase of OSIPI was launched on 1 december 2019.
+The plans were accepted by the ISMRM study group and the ISMRM executive committee in november 2019 and the operational phase of OSIPI was launched on 1 december 2019.
 OSIPI has no predefined end date and is designed to evolve as the need for coordinated perfusion software development changes.

 *OSIPI founding board:* Laura Bell, Patricia Clement, Charlotte Debus, Andrey Fedorov, Simon Levy, Steven Sourbron, and Frank Zoellner.